 During the surgery, the orthopaedic surgeon found a large bucket-handle tear to the lateral meniscus (cartilage in the knee).
 When repairing this, the surgeon damaged Beth's popliteal artery and vein.

 Beth subsequently developed a deep vein thrombosis and arterio-venous fistula.
 She had to undergo further surgery to also needed a vein graft.

 Beth now suffers from pain and discomfort in the right leg due to limitation in blood flow.
 She was unable to return to her part-time job at a local school.
 There is a significant chance that the vascular supply to the leg will deteriorate during the next 10 years and that further surgery will be required.

-Proceedings were served in February 1998 and a trial date was fixed for April 1998.
+Proceedings were served and a trial date was fixed.
 But we were able to negotiate an out of court settlement of £19,000, which Beth was happy to accept.

 The case was taken on a no win, no fee basis and the defendant agreed to pay Beth's legal costs.

 - You can speak to our medical negligence lawyers on freephone 0800 358 3848

 - Complete the short online enquiry form